PaulaBarteau/data-migration/NMMNH/Bi-Weekly_update_summary.markdown

 ##### Benefits all Arctos Collections
  - 283 taxa/classifications added to Arctos
  - 2,695 higher geography quad maps compiled for bulkload
+ - Researched geology terms 148-433

+#### Benefits NMMNH Geoscience
+- Wrote and submitted Gila Symposium abstract- "Sharing Paleontology of the Gila at New Mexico Museum of Natural History and Science"

 #### Lucius
 ##### Benefits all Arctos Collections
 - Created defintions for 108 part names in the <a href="https://arctos.database.museum/info/ctDocumentation.cfm?table=CTSPECIMEN_PART_NAME">Arctos Part Name Code Table<a/>.
+- Researched 83 taxon names not in Arctos

 ### Bioscience
 #### Teresa
 ##### Benefits all Arctos Collections
- - Added 59 higher geography for mollusk collection
+ - Added 62 higher geography for mollusk collection

 ##### Benefits NMMNH Bioscience
  - Assisted Lindsey with Herbarium Bulkload questions
  - Trained Paula on pulling information from specimens cataloged in other collections with which we share a specimen
  - Instructed Paula on entering UTM and TRS data
  - Assisted with locality for bird specimen shared with MSB
+ - Completed "Manage Collection" for all collections adding museum logo to record header and details for future publication to aggregators.
+ - Downloaded 5,798 records shared with MSB and prepped bulkload file for load to NMMNH:Mamm collection.

 #### Lindsey
 ##### Benefits NMMNH Bioscience
  - Bulkloaded 2999 Herbarium specimen records
  - Marked Paulas 98 mollusc records to load, loaded
  - Deleted 98 mollusc records, some of them got scrambled so needed to delete.
 Paula will fix and re-upload
  - Approved and marked Paulas 521 Bird records to load, loaded many of them but some have errors.
 Let Paula know to fix.
  - Checked on Ortery light box order 11/15/2019
  - Sent Charles an email about the registrar workstation, the 4 inventory laptops, and the 2 digitization workstations.
 11/15/2019
+ - Bulk uploaded ~7000 arthropod records
+ - Researched alcohol arthropod digitzation techniques
+ - Bulk uploaded ~6000 mammal records
+ - Researching and purchasing SPNHC trip flight and registration

 #### Paula
 ##### Benefits NMMNH Bioscience